-- 1 Make use of a search strategy explained in Section 3.1, "Installing Software" (page 45). - 2 Depending on the search strategy, you can either select a complete set or single packages one by one.
-For patterns, both ways are possible. - 3 Click Accept and either watch the de-installation progress or adjust your selection if YaST complains about dependency issue.
+- 1 Make use of a search strategy explained in Section 3.1, "Installing Software" (page 49). - 2 Depending on the search strategy, you can either select a complete set or single packages one by one.
+For patterns, both ways are possible. - 3 Click Accept and either watch the de-installation progress or adjust your selection, if YaST complains about dependency issues.

-3.3 Adding Installation Source
+3.5 Adding Software Repositories